xavierloeraflores/markdown-entries/bubble-sort.md

 -   Traverses from left to right swapping larger elements to the right
 -   Largest element is bubbled to the end of the list in each phase
 -   Process is repeated until the list has been sorted
+-   Stable Sorting Algorithm: Maintains the relative order of equal elements

 ## Pseudocode